DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

      - ❄️**STARTTLS** using Secure SMTP over TLS.
 STARTTLS (aka explicit TLS or opportunistic TLS for SMTP) will attempt to set up an encrypted connection with the target email server.
 STARTTLS is not a protocol but instead an SMTP command.
 Once the initial SMTP connection is made to the email server, the STARTTLS command will be used if the target server supports it.
 Otherwise, it will remain as plaintext.
 STARTTLS’s secure session will take place on TCP port 587.
 STARTTLS can also be used with IMAP connections, whereas POP3 connections use the STLS command to perform a similar function.
      - ❄️**Implicit SMTPS** This is the TLS-encrypted form of SMTP, which assumes the target server supports TLS.
 If accurate, then an encrypted session is negotiated.
 If not, then the connection is terminated because plaintext is not accepted.
 SMTPS communications are initiated against TCP port 465.

-IEEE 802.1 - Bridging and Network Management
+🍏IEEE 802.1 - Bridging and Network Management
 - 802.1Q: VLAN Tagging - Defines VLANs and the tagging protocol used to identify VLAN traffic.
 - 802.1X: Port-Based Network Access Control - Provides an authentication mechanism for devices wishing to attach to a LAN or WLAN.
 - 802.1D: Spanning Tree Protocol (STP) - Provides loop-free topology for Ethernet networks.